Why would you reach for something that might just burn you again?

 That's not negativity.
 That's self-preservation.
 And it makes complete sense.

 Here's what we've learned though: hope doesn't rebuild through force.
 You can't think your way back into it.
-Hope returns through experience — through small, trustworthy moments where things don't cost you your peace.
-Tiny proof that good things are still possible.
-That's all it takes to keep the spark alive.
+Hope returns through experience — small, trustworthy moments where things don't cost you your peace.

-There's a verse that has stayed with us through this: "A bruised reed, He will not break; a smoldering wick, He will not snuff out."
+"A bruised reed, He will not break; a smoldering wick, He will not snuff out."
 Hope doesn't need to burn bright.
 It just needs space to stay lit.
-Even the smallest flicker can grow into something powerful if we nurture it gently instead of demanding it perform.

-Rebuilding belief looks quieter than most of us expect.
-It's not quitting on yourself after a hard day.
-It's choosing consistency over intensity.
-It's practicing gentleness with yourself instead of punishment for imperfection.
-It's allowing yourself to show up as you are — not as you think you should be by now.
+Rebuilding belief looks quieter than you'd expect.
+Not quitting on yourself after a hard day.
+Choosing consistency over intensity.
+Practicing gentleness instead of punishment for imperfection.

-When hope starts to return, something shifts.
-Energy changes.
+When hope starts to return, energy changes.
 Choices soften.
 Vision gets clearer.
-Not because we tried harder — because we finally stopped making hope feel like one more thing we had to earn.
+Not because you tried harder — because you stopped making hope feel like something you had to earn.

 Hope doesn't need to be loud.
 It just needs room to grow.